salsohrab20/AdrianCantrill-DVA-C02/VI. Simple Storage Service (S3)/IV. Object Versioning & MFA Delete.md

 # AWS S3 Object Versioning and MFA Delete

 This lesson covers two essential Amazon S3 features: **Object Versioning** and **MFA Delete**.
-These topics are critical for both the AWS Solutions Architect - Associate (SAA-C03) exam and real-world projects.
+These topics are critical for both the AWS Developer - Associate (DVA-C02) exam and real-world projects.
 Let's dive into the details.

 ## Object Versioning